sgrassie/sgrassie.github.io/_posts/2013/2013-11-16-learning-reactiveui-for-fun-and-profit.md

 ---
+layout: post
 title: Learning ReactiveUI for fun and profit
+tags: ['ReactiveUI']
+hidden: False
 published: 16/11/2013
-layout: post
-categories: ReactiveUI
+ispublished: True
 ---
 [http://www.reactiveui.net](ReactiveUI) is a C# library which combines the MVVM architectural pattern for UI development, and the <a title="Reactive Extensions" href="http://rx.codeplex.com/" target="_blank">Reactive Extensions</a> for asynchronous and event-based programming.